 A timer for getting started and taking regular breaks.
 I like the Pomodoro timer for most projects, taking focused action for 25 minutes, followed by relaxation and recovery of 5 minutes.
 Depending on the project, you might set the timer for 50 minutes instead of 25 mites, followed by 15 minutes of break.

 Mark up the total amount of full focused blocks somewhere where you can see it.
 Make it into a game against yourself and try to beat your focused block count every week.

 Make yourself unavailable for other people.

-Go work at a library or café, or some other place where you can’t be physically distracted by other people.
+Go work at a library or café, or some other lace where it’s impossible to be physically distracted by other people.

 Use headphones, if you have to work in a noisy environment.

-Listen to something calming background music that can be tuned out and drowns any other noise.
+Listen to some type of calming background music that can be tuned out and drown any other noise.
 Test different music types to find the best music to get you into the right state.